rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 sudo dnf module install nvidia-driver:latest-dkms -y
 ```

-## Disable nouveau
+## Disable Nouveau

-Nouveau is an open source NVIDIA driver that provides limited functionality compared to NVIDIA's proprietary drivers.
+Nouveau is an open-source NVIDIA driver that provides limited functionality compared to NVIDIA's proprietary drivers.
 It is best to disable it to avoid driver conflicts:

 Open the grub configuration file with an editor of your choice: